openhab/openhab-docs/installation/docker.md

 Note, always review the README on [Docker Hub](https://hub.docker.com/r/openhab/openhab/) for the most up to date set of recommended arguments and environment variables.
 If running on a Systemd based Linux distro (Ubuntu 16.04 to be specific).
-The following openhab2.service file will start a new openHAB container every time it starts the service and destroy that container when the service stops.
+The following `openhab.service` file will start a new openHAB container every time it starts the service and destroy that container when the service stops.
 What that means is any data that you want to preserve between restarts of openHAB (e.g. configuration, databases, etc.) must be mounted from your host file system into the container.

 Creating a new container on every run greatly simplifies the upgrade and update process.